Anita Colby: Biography

 Colby was born Anita Counihan, the daughter of Margaret Anne McCarthy and the cartoonist Daniel Francis "Bud" Counihan, a legendary figure among New York City artists and newsmen, in Washington, D.C.
-Her younger sister Francine Counihan was a model.
+Her younger sister, Francine Counihan (later Francine Okie), was also a model.
 Early in Colby's career, at $50 an hour, she was the highest paid model at the time.
 She was nicknamed "The Face" and appeared on numerous billboards and ads, many of them for cigarette advertisers.

 She moved to Hollywood from New York in 1935 and changed her name to Colby.
 She had a bit part in Mary of Scotland (1936) and other B movies, but her acting career never took off.
 After two years, she returned to New York and became an ad salesperson for Harper's Bazaar.
 She made her name in Hollywood almost 10 years after leaving films when she worked on a nationwide advertising campaign for the film Cover Girl (1944), in which she also appeared with her sister Francine Counihan.
 She began acting in films again in the 1940s, including Brute Force (1947).